wookey-project/wookeypedia/sphinx/source/std/functions/semaphore_init.rst

    bool semaphore_trylock(volatile uint32_t* semaphore);

+   void semaphore_lock(volatile uint32_t* semaphore);

    bool semaphore_release(volatile uint32_t* semaphore);

 It is possible to use multiple semaphores at the same time.

 It is possible to create mutually exclusive access (also known as mutex) to a variable or a specific function when setting the semaphore to 1 at initialization time.
+Although, you should use the mutex API instead for this last case.

 .. caution:: There is no protection against dead-lock, you must be aware of the impact of using semaphore and lock mechanisms in your software

 .. caution:: The semaphore **must** be declared as volatile to avoid any border effect associated to the compilation process.
-The assembler backend manipulates the semaphore using specific synchronisation instructions
+The assembler backend manipulates the semaphore is using specific synchronisation instructions

 .. hint:: When a lock is required between a thread and an ISR for which a treatment can't be postponed (i.e. the application whishes to avoid the lock to happend instead to detect it).
 The kernel sys_lock() API is a better choice

+semaphore_trylock is nonblocking and try to lock the semaphore, returning false if the lock fails.

+semaphore_lock is a blocking function, waiting for the samaphore to be free to be locked before returning.